 Then, you’ll use Views and a Views Data Export module to output that content and create an XML, JSON, or CSV file.
 The type of file you use will depend on what version of Drupal you’re using.

 To prepare for the migration, you’ll also have to take some steps on the WordPress side.
-Specifically, we recommend the WordPress plugin WP All Import Pro, with the advanced custom field (ACF) add-on.
-What the add-on does is allow us to map fields within Drupal to custom ACFs within WordPress.
+Specifically, we recommend downloading the WordPress plugin WP All Import Pro, with the ACF add-on.
+The add-on allows developers to map fields within Drupal to custom ACF blocks within WordPress.